GaayanVerma/Notemakingapp/README.md

-# Notes by ztobs #
-A simple note taking app build without frameworks.
-Just html, css, javascript
+A note making app using basic jS,html ,css.